Last Updated on February 8, 2024 by James Wilson

 Web hosting can be a complicated world (that’s why I’ve been reviewing them for you).
 Now many of the best web hosts have started to offer managed WordPress web hosting.

-Basically WordPress providers that offer UK server locations. which gives you several advantages such as faster response times, better for SEO, etc.
+Basically, WordPress hosting providers offer UK server locations give you several advantages such as faster response times, better SEO, etc.

-These providers are optimised for WordPress sites, meaning fast response times and features such as 1-Click WordPress installation.
+These providers are optimized for WordPress sites, meaning fast response times and features such as 1-Click WordPress installation.

 When I look at web hosts, I measure their success by the features they offer, their speed and reliability, and the overall customer service.
 Let’s get stuck into the top picks for WordPress hosting.

-Hostinger offer shared WordPress web hosting from only £0.99p per month.
+Hostinger offer shared WordPress web hosting from only £2.59 per month.
 This hosting company offers a 99.9% uptime guarantee; they publicly publish their uptime and downtime records across all of their servers.

 This for me was a real step in the right direction, giving their customers the reassurance they might need.
 Their premium plan is only a couple of quid and offers unlimited website hosting, unlimited bandwidth, and weekly backups along with a free domain name.

-With over 10,000 daily new sign-ups, there’s no wonder that Hostinger is becoming so popular.
+Hostinger is becoming very popular.
 They offer all the features that you’d expect to find with a top-rated web host, like 1-click installations, a free domain, and free SSL certificates on all plans.